MaiQuocHuy/javaspringboot-course-project/springboot-app/.github/instructions/task_list.instructions.md

 ### 7.8 `POST /api/admin/users`

-- **Description**: Creates a user with a role in the system.
+- **Description**: Creates a new user with exactly one role in the system.
 Only ADMIN users can call this API.
+Performs detailed validation and returns precise error messages

 - **Request**: